-- c.
+3. Utilities and mechanical equipment

+- a.
+The visibility of rooftop equipment should be minimized by generally grouping plumbing vents, ducts and rooftop mechanical equipment away from the public view as feasible.
+Rooftop mechanical equipment should be screened behind parapets or recessed behind architectural features.
+As conditioned the project will meet this. - b.
+Residential air conditioning units should be located to have the minimum visual and noise impacts on adjacent residential neighbors. - c.
 Electrical transformers installed as part of a new project should be located to the rear of the site or undergrounded.
-Existing transformers located at the front of the site should be screened by substantial landscaping and/or an architectural barrier. - d.
-In commercial developments, utility meters should be located in screened areas. - e.
-All utilities from the public right-of-way to the project site should be undergrounded. - 4.
-Site lighting - a.
-Lighting from a variety of sources which is no brighter or higher than is necessary should be incorporated to provide adequate visibility and security. - b.
-The style, intensity and orientation of lighting should be designed to limit glare for vehicular traffic, pedestrians, or project neighbors, and to minimize upward glare. - c.
-Lighting fixtures should be shielded or otherwise designed to minimize upward glare. - d.
+Existing transformers located at the front of the site should be screened by substantial landscaping and/or an architectural barrier.
+As conditioned the project will meet this. - d.
+In commercial developments, utility meters should be located in screened areas.
+As conditioned the project will meet this. - e.
+All utilities from the public right-of-way to the project site should be undergrounded.
+As conditioned the project will meet this.

+4. Site lighting

+- a.
+Lighting from a variety of sources which is no brighter or higher than is necessary should be incorporated to provide adequate visibility and security.
+As conditioned the project will meet this. - b.
+The style, intensity and orientation of lighting should be designed to limit glare for vehicular traffic, pedestrians, or project neighbors, and to minimize upward glare.
+As conditioned the project will meet this.
+Lighting plans include dark sky compliant fixtures and cut-offs shields as needed. - c.
+Lighting fixtures should be shielded or otherwise designed to minimize upward glare.
+As conditioned the project will meet this.
+Lighting plans include dark sky compliant fixtures and cut-offs shields as needed. - d.
 Provide energy-efficient exterior lighting.
-Solar-powered lights should be utilized whenever possible. - G. Noise and Privacy - 1.
-The location of the building(s) on the lot, windows, orientation, building height, and location of on-site open spaces should consider preservation of the privacy of adjacent development. - 2.
+Solar-powered lights should be utilized whenever possible.
+As conditioned the project will meet this.

+G. Noise and Privacy

+- 1. The location of the building(s) on the lot, windows, orientation, building height, and location of on-site open spaces should consider preservation of the privacy of adjacent development.
+The project utilyzes the footprint of an existing building within a vibrant downtown.
+Adjacent land uses are parking lots. - 2.
 Private yard or common open space areas, bedrooms, decks, and other main living areas should be oriented away from high noise sources and should take advantage of view opportunities and solar orientation.